radiant-rstats/docs/data/app/visualize.md

 See also the ggplot2 documentation site <a href="http://docs.ggplot2.org" target="_blank">http://docs.ggplot2.org</a>.

 Suppose we create a set of three bar charts in _Data > Visualize_ using the `Diamond` data.
-To add a title above the group of plots and impose a one-column layout we could use `gridExtra::grid.arrange` as follows:
+To add a title above the group of plots and impose a one-column layout we could use `patchwork` as follows:

 ```r
 plot_list <- visualize(